Shortlisting

 Short-listing is the vital first stage in the selection process.
 Measuring how candidates match up to your selection criteria at this stage is crucial to enable you to objectively assess which of the candidates you wish to consider further in the next part of the selection process, generally the interview stage.
 This is particularly the case where you have a large number of applicants, in which case you may wish to split the process into a long-list and a short-list stage.
 (If no suitable applications are received, you may wish to re-advertise the vacancy.)

 Ideally, everyone who is part of the selection panel should be involved in the short-listing process either together or independently.
-However, if this is not practicable, at least two of the panel should be involved.
+However, if this is not practicable, then it is advised that the final shortlist should be agreed by a gender balanced panel of at least two members.

 Tips for the short-listing process